genoma/vim-netrw/README.md

 vim-netrw
 =========

-Unofficial Netrw repo http://www.drchip.org/astronaut/vim/index.html#NETRW intended to be used with Vundle, Neobundle, Pathogen and so on.
+Unofficial [NETRW](http://www.drchip.org/astronaut/vim/index.html#NETRW) intended to be used with Vundle, Neobundle, Pathogen and so on.

+Always updated with latest **NETRW** version.